-HNN773 - Nursing and Midwifery Management of Vulnerable Populations in LRCE
+HNN773 - Healthcare Management of Vulnerable Populations

-|Enrolment modes:||Trimester 2: Cloud (online)|
+|Enrolment modes:||Trimester 2: Online|

 Unit Fee Information

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.